 If you donate these appreciated securities to a registered charity, you do not have to pay tax on ANY of your capital gains for the securities donated.

-So as well as getting a tax receipt for the full amount you donate, you ALSO reduce your taxes by not having to pay tax on any capital gain for securities donated.
+In addition to getting a tax receipt for the full amount you donate, you also reduce your taxes by not having to pay tax on any capital gain for securities donated.

 This can amount to a significant tax savings!

 All of these advantages refer to securities that are held outside of a registered account.
 (Capital gains within a registered account are already sheltered from tax and it is only when you make withdrawals from this account will tax issues come into play.)

 Donating stock instead of cash gives you a chance to review and update your portfolio, reducing the capital gains held, which in turn will reduce future tax owing.